puppetlabs/puppet-docs/source/puppet/5.5/configuration.md

 ### ca_name

 The name to use the Certificate Authority certificate.
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.

 - *Default*: Puppet CA: $certname